niranjan-fartare/obsidian/Data Engineering/SQL.md

 # DDL

-DDL is used to define and manage all database objects.
+- DDL is used to define and manage all database objects.
 - Data Definition Language
 - DDL statements are Auto-Commit
 - [`ALTER`](#alter)
 - [`CREATE`](#create)
 - [`DROP`](#drop)
 - [`truncate`](#truncate)
-# DML (Data Manipulation)
+# DML

+- Data Manipulation Language
-DML is used for managing data within existing database objects.
+- DML is used for managing data within existing database objects.
 - [`INSERT`](#insert)
 - [`UPDATE`](#update)
 - [`DELETE`](#delete)
-# DRL (Data Retrieval)
+# DRL

+- Data Retrieval
-DRL is a subset of DML focused specifically on retrieving data from the database.
+- DRL is a subset of DML focused specifically on retrieving data from the database.
 - [`SELECT`](#select)
 # Misc